 Infotainment System Storage

 Modern infotainment systems function as automotive computers, managing navigation databases, media libraries, connectivity protocols, and user interface rendering.
+These systems often utilize UFS and eMMC embedded storage alongside raw NAND flash to meet diverse performance requirements.
 These systems require NAND flash memory that maintains performance consistency across temperature ranges while handling frequent software updates and user data changes.

 Lexar Enterprise automotive NAND flash solutions provide the thermal stability and write endurance needed for infotainment reliability.
 Our memory modules maintain consistent read/write performance from -40°C to +125°C while supporting the high-capacity storage requirements of modern navigation and entertainment systems.